Unleash/unleash/website/docs/sdks/unleash-proxy.md

 > The unleash-proxy is compatible with all Unleash Enterprise versions and Unleash Open-Source v4.
 You should reach out to **support@getunleash.io** if you want the Unleash Team to host the Unleash Proxy for you.

 A lot of our users wanted to use feature toggles in their single-page and native applications.
-To solve this in a preformat and privacy concerned way we built The Unleash Proxy
+To solve this in a performant and privacy concerned way we built The Unleash Proxy

 The Unleash Proxy sits between the Unleash API and the application.
 It provides a simple and super-fast API, as it has all the data it needs available in memory.